danmifan/tello-control-app/README.md

 ## Overview

-The DJI Tello Drone is ~100€ drone equipped with a fixed forward-facing camera and a downward facing infrared sensor.
+The DJI Tello Drone is a ~100€ drone equipped with a fixed forward-facing camera and a downward facing infrared sensor.
+It is not programmable directly but it can receive pre-defined commands by sending specific strings over UDP.

 This repository is a C++ project where we try to see how we can add more functionalities (navigation, autonomous flight, stabilization...) to the drone.